AlfonsoPazos/AlfonsoPazos/README.md

 ### Hi there, I'm Alfonso 👋

-- 🎓 Last year economics student
+- 🎓 Last year Economics student
 - 🔭 I’m currently working on a Python project
 - 💬 Ask me about Economics